MAS DevOps Ansible Collection Ansible CLI

 ocp_node_label_keys¤

-A comma-seperated list of labels to add to the selected node
+Comma-separated list of label keys to add to the selected node.

 ocp_node_label_values¤